krbcontext/python-krbcontext/README.rst

 The sign-off means you have read and agree to `Developer Certificate of Origin`_.
 Nitrate uses version 1.1::

-   Developer Certificate of Origin
-   Version 1.1

-   Copyright (C) 2004, 2006 The Linux Foundation and its contributors.
-   1 Letterman Drive
-   Suite D4700
-   San Francisco, CA, 94129

-   Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

    Developer's Certificate of Origin 1.1

    By making a contribution to this project, I certify that: